cloudflare/mmproxy/README.md

 mmproxy requires:

-  - To be run on the very server which runs the application.
+  - To be run on the every server which runs the application.
 Communication between mmproxy and the application must happen over loopback interface.
   - Root permissions.
 Alternatively - `CAP_NET_ADMIN` capability.